Why does Macquarie confirm tax residency for CRS and FATCA?

 • Non-US entities with US controlling persons.

-What are the Tax File Number (TFN) requirements?
+What are the TFN requirements?

 Collection of Tax File Numbers (TFNs) is authorised, and its use and disclosure is regulated by the tax laws and Privacy Act.